Diagnostic Medical Sonographer Technology

 Graduation Requirements (A Minimum of 84 Credits)

-The Diagnostic Medical Sonography Degree Program will provide the students the knowledge and skills necessary to acquire the technical competencies to function as an entry level Diagnostic Medical Sonographer.
-The curriculum that is followed in this Associate degree program complies with the National Educational Curriculum for Sonography (NEC) outline and accreditation agencies to provide the competency-based, outcome-oriented, didactic, laboratory, and clinical experience as it relates to the general concentration which includes Abdomen, obstetrics and gynecology (OB/GYN).
+The Diagnostic Medical Sonographer Technology Program will provide the students the knowledge and skills necessary to acquire the technical competencies to function as an entry level Diagnostic Medical Sonographer.
+The curriculum that is followed in this program complies with the National Educational Curriculum for Sonography (NEC) outline and accreditation agencies to provide the competency-based, outcome-oriented, didactic, laboratory, and clinical experience as it relates to the general concentration which includes Abdomen, obstetrics and gynecology (OB/GYN).
+(As of Fall 2020)

 Request more info about Diagnostic Medical Sonographer TechnologyThis FNU, online quiz takes 3-minutes to complete and you'll get a personalized report.
 Identify your strengths, goals and social style plus the education path you're best suited for.
 Get Your Career Education Readiness score now.
 (Opens is a new window)